internxt/drive-server-wip/README.md

 As an example, a 'file' module would be `src/modules/file`:
 - <strong>Controllers:</strong> `file.controller.ts` Endpoints for exposing the business logic of the file module.
 - <strong>Use Cases:</strong> `file.usecase.ts` Contains all the use-cases that are related to the file domain: moving a file, removing a file, etc.
-- <strong>Domain:</strong> `file.domain.ts` Class File, all attributes and business logic are here, but in this class, we do not include anything about persistence or use cases.
+- <strong>Domain:</strong> `file.domain.ts` Class File, all attributes and business logic are here, but we do not include anything about persistence or use cases.
-- <strong>Repository:</strong> `file.repository.ts` Class with all queries to database using model.
+- <strong>Repository:</strong> `file.repository.ts` File that contains the interface that defines the signature of the methods to persist data and all the concrete implementations of this persistence (MariaDB, Redis..)
-- <strong>Module:</strong> `file.module.ts` Module of Nest.js
+- <strong>Module:</strong> `file.module.ts` Nest.js module

 #### Defining Controllers